Best Pre-Workout Supplements Ranked (2025)

 Pre-Workout Ingredients to Avoid

-- Proprietary blends — you can't verify if ingredients are properly dosed
+- Proprietary blends — you cannot verify if ingredients are properly dosed

-- DMAA/DMHA — stimulants with serious cardiovascular risks
+- DMAA/DMHA — stimulants with serious cardiovascular risks; banned by the FDA

-- Excessive caffeine (>400mg) — diminishing returns and anxiety
+- Excessive caffeine (>400 mg) — diminishing returns and anxiety at high doses

 - Artificial dyes — no performance benefit, potential health concerns